tatatatanita/freemarket_sample_61a/README.md

 |price|integer|null: false|

 ### Association
-- belongs to :users
-- belongs to :large_categories
-- belongs to :brands
-- belongs to :conditions
-- belongs to :freights
-- belongs to :root_areas
-- belongs to :days
+- belongs_to :user
+- belongs_to :large_categorie
+- belongs_to :brand
+- belongs_to :condition
+- belongs_to :freight
+- belongs_to :root_area
+- belongs_to :day
 - has_many :comments
 - has_many :likes
-- has_many :rates

 ## commentsテーブル